 - (a) Vanuatu is a member of the International Monetary Fund (IMF) and the Bank has been designated as both the Government's fiscal agency (through which the Government deals with the IMF) and assumed the Republic of Vanuatu's obligation. - (b) Special drawing rights ("SDR") is an interest bearing international reserve asset created by the IMF and is allocated to members on the basis of their quotas in the IMF.
-As at balance date this Special drawing rights holdings (asset) had a balance of VT3,473.170m (2020: VT106.937m) and is included as part of External reserves of the Bank (refer to Note 10). - (c) The liabilities to the IMF include subscriptions which are maintained in the IMF No.1 and IMF No.2 accounts and which are disclosed together as capital subscriptions.
+As at balance date this Special drawing rights holdings (asset) had a balance of VT3,010.315m (2022: VT3,228.448m) and is included as part of External reserves of the Bank (refer to Note 10). - (c) The liabilities to the IMF include subscriptions which are maintained in the IMF No.1 and IMF No.2 accounts and which are disclosed together as capital subscriptions.
 The IMF maintains such balances in their accounts in both Special Drawing Rights (SDR) and VATU equivalents; the Bank balances are only maintained in VATU.

-In June 2016, the IMF approved and disbursed an amount of SDR8.5 million under the Rapid Credit Facility (RCF) and SDR8.5 million under the Rapid Financing Instrument (RFI) for the purpose of supporting Vanuatu's reserves and balance of payment after extensive damages sustained by a category 5 tropical cyclone Pam in March 2016.
+In June 2016, the IMF approved and disbursed an amount of SDR8.5 million under the Rapid Credit Facility (RCF) for the purpose of supporting Vanuatu's reserves and balance of payment after extensive damages sustained by a category 5 tropical cyclone Pam in March 2015.

-- i) Rapid Credit facility Financing under this facility carries a Zero interest rate through 2017.
+i) Rapid Credit facility - Financing under this facility carries a Zero interest rate through 2017.
 It has a grace period of 5 1⁄2 years and a final maturity of 10 years.
-The first repayment under this facility will commence in December 2021 until its maturity in June 2025. - ii) Rapid Financing facility -Financing under this facility currently carries a zero interest rate till the end of 2018 at the least.
-Repayments would take place over a 31⁄4 to 5-year period.
-The Bank commenced its first repayment under this facility in 2018 and it matured in June 2021.
+The first repayment under this facility commenced in December 2020 until its maturity in June 2025.